gylove1994/nestjs-prisma-generator/README.md

 - Create complete Module structures, including controllers, services, and DTOs
 - Support generating all types of code to meet different development needs
 - Generate code structures that comply with NestJS best practices
-- Support custom templates for flexible adaptation to project requirements
+- Support custom templates for flexible adaptation to project requirements (TBD)

 ## Installation